A History of Pease Pottage

 There is no railway station in Pease Pottage, although the London to Brighton line, built in 1841, skirts the village just beyond the eastern end of Parish Lane.
 An old village tale says that on a calm moonlit night, the trains can sometimes be heard above the noise of the motorway traffic.

 Pease Pottage has had two churches.
 Until the early 1960s, a tin church existed immediately to the south of the Grapes pub.
-Its replacement, a brick building opposite the Black Swan pub, failed to attract enough customers, and now contains the offices of Radmat Building Products.
+Its replacement, a brick building opposite the Black Swan pub, failed to attract enough customers, and at the time of writing contains the offices of Open Haus Kitchens.
+A commercial unit on the site of the original church was occupied for many years by Metric Screws, and more recently by the Pure Oyster Company.

 Modern Pease Pottage